KwantaeKim/KwantaeKim.github.io/_posts_conference/2024-08-28-ISSCC-Submit.md

 ## Double-Blind Review

-According to this strict double-blind review guidline, you as a paper author, must not reveal yourself such that you cannot be identified by the review committees.
-This can be found typically in the PDF document of *Call for Papers* at the ISSCC official <a href="https://www.isscc.org/call-for-papers-overview" target="_blank">Website</a>.
+According to this strict double-blind review guideline, you as a paper author, must not reveal yourself in such a way that you can be identified by the review committees.
+This can be typically found in the PDF document of the s<a href="https://submissions.mirasmart.com/ISSCC2025/PDF/ISSCC2025CFP.pdf" target="_blank">*Call for Papers*</a> on the ISSCC official <a href="https://www.isscc.org/call-for-papers-overview" target="_blank">Website</a>.

-- Remove any <u>logo, code name, or other marks</u> from the chip photo or PCB (usually Fig. 7).
+- Remove any <u>logos, code names, or other marks</u> from the chip photo or PCB.
   - Typically, a white rectangular box is added over the specific area of the photo.
-  - These elements may be restored the final submission stage, once the paper is accepted.
+  - These elements may be restored during the final submission stage, once the paper is accepted.
 - The allowed language is <u>English only</u>.
-  - Usage of other languages is not allowed, as they may imply that the authors are from a specific country.
+  - The use of other languages is not allowed, as they may imply that the authors are from a specific country.
-  - For example, let's say you used oscilloscope and took a screenshot to be used for measurement results in Fig. 6, but the oscilloscope was set to Korean and the screenshot includes Korean.
-This kinds of situations are somethings that must be avoided and double/triple-checked.
+  - For example, let's say you used an oscilloscope and took a screenshot to be used for measurement results in Fig. 6, but the oscilloscope was set to Korean and the screenshot includes Korean.
+These kinds of situations are something that must be avoided and double/triple-checked.
 - Acknowledgments must not be included.
   - They can be added later once the paper is accepted.
 - Remove <u>metadata</u> from PDF files before uploading them to the submission system.
   - In <i class="fa-brands fa-windows"></i> Windows, you can remove metadata by `Right Click → Properties → Details → Remove Properties and Personal Information`.
-  - This can be checked by sending the same file to another computer and open it in it.
-If you cannot recognize your username from the PDF opened in another computer, then it means it is good to go.
+  - This can be checked by sending the file to another computer and opening it there.
+If you cannot recognize your username from the PDF opened on another computer, then it means it is good to go.
-  - In <i class="fa-brands fa-apple fa-lg"></i> MacOS, unfortunately I have no idea how to remove metadata ... <i class="fa-regular fa-face-sad-tear fa-lg"></i> (it will be appreciated if someone knows how to do <i class="fa-regular fa-face-laugh fa-lg"></i>).
+  - In <i class="fa-brands fa-apple fa-lg"></i> MacOS, unfortunately I have no idea how to remove metadata ... <i class="fa-regular fa-face-sad-tear fa-lg"></i> (it would be appreciated if someone can let me know how to do it <i class="fa-regular fa-face-laugh fa-lg"></i>).
-- Althought it is written in the *Call for Paper* that<br>
+- Although it is written in the <a href="https://submissions.mirasmart.com/ISSCC2025/PDF/ISSCC2025CFP.pdf" target="_blank">*Call for Papers*</a> that<br>
   *"The submission site allows authors to modify the title (“Paper Title (blinded)”) if the intended title would reveal the authors or their affiliation"*,<br>
-  it is a good practice to replace your project code with some other alphabets (like 'XXXX')
+  it is a good practice to replace your project code with some other letters (like 'XXXX')
   - For example, my prior research <a href="http://ssl.kaist.ac.kr" target="_blank">Group</a> at KAIST (led by Prof. Hoi-Jun Yoo) published <a href="https://doi.org/10.1109/ISSCC.2017.7870350" target="_blank">DNPU</a> at ISSCC'17, <a href="https://doi.org/10.1109/ISSCC.2018.8310262" target="_blank">UNPU</a> at ISSCC'18, <a href="https://doi.org/10.1109/ISSCC.2019.8662302" target="_blank">LNPU</a> at ISSCC'19, <a href="https://doi.org/10.1109/ISSCC19947.2020.9062989" target="_blank">GANPU</a> at ISSCC'20.
-  - Yes, consecutive project codes with 'NPU', several years in a row, can easily imply that the submitted paper is from certain research group.
+  - Yes, similar project codes with repeated 'NPU', several years in a row, can easily imply that the submitted paper is from a certain research group.
-  - So, when the manuscript of <a href="https://doi.org/10.1109/ISSCC.2019.8662302" target="_blank">LNPU</a> paper was submitted, Dr. <a href="https://www.linkedin.com/in/jinsulee/" target="_blank">Jinsu Lee</a> who was the leading author of the paper, formulated the title as "XXXX: A 25.3TFLOPS/W Sparse Deep-Neural-Network Learning Processor with Fine-Grained Mixed Precision of FP8-FP16" without 'NPU' term to anonymize the manuscript.
+  - So, when the manuscript of the <a href="https://doi.org/10.1109/ISSCC.2019.8662302" target="_blank">LNPU</a> paper was submitted, Dr. <a href="https://www.linkedin.com/in/jinsulee/" target="_blank">Jinsu Lee</a>, who was the leading author of the paper, formulated the title as "XXXX: A 25.3TFLOPS/W Sparse Deep-Neural-Network Learning Processor with Fine-Grained Mixed Precision of FP8-FP16" without 'NPU' term to anonymize the manuscript.
+- Citing your / your group's previous work is **Okay**.
+  - But you must not refer your paper in a way that may reveal your identity, for example using "Our previous work" or a similar expression.
+  - As also stated in the <a href="https://submissions.mirasmart.com/ISSCC2025/PDF/ISSCC2025CFP.pdf" target="_blank">*Call for Papers*</a>, you can cite your work in the third person, for example, "XX technique was used in [2]" or "The XX architecture achieves higher XX performance than [3] ..".

 <br><br>